-My first nonfiction book, Write Your Story: How to Turn Your Life into Fiction in 10 Easy Steps will be out later this autumn.
+Write Your Story: How to Turn Your Life into Fiction in 10 Easy Steps is out now.

 Turning Fact into Fiction